Apply

 The Montessori Higher Education Exchange (MHEEx) is an initiative to connect Montessori program leaders to identify and pursue opportunities specific to Montessori education programs located in institutions of higher education and establish a nimble, responsive network among the emerging influences on education, specifically the US public school landscape occurring in Montessori and non-Montessori.

-Currently, the MHEEx efforts are focused on bachelor’s degree pathways as they require the most institutional integration.
+Initially, the MHEEx efforts focused on bachelor’s degree pathways as they require the most institutional integration of the Montessori degrees.

 children sitting in circle